 THE AWARDING PROCESS: DETERMINING FINANCIAL NEED

 Financial need is the difference between the cost of attending the University and the resources available to the student to help meet that cost.
 Thus, financial need is determined to be:

 Cost of Attendance

 = Financial Need

 Expected Family Contribution (EFC) is the amount a student and/or parent(s) can reasonably be expected to contribute towards educational expenses.
 The actual amount of the EFC is dependent upon family and student income, assets, family size, number of family members in college, taxes paid and age of the older parent.
-A student's EFC is determined by the information provided to the U. S. Department of Education thru the Free Application for Federal Student Aid (FAFSA).
+A student's EFC is determined by the information provided to the U. S. Department of Education thru the Free Application for Federal Student Aid (FAFSA) or by the information on the Texas Application for State Financial Aid (TASFA).
 All applicants are required to inform the Financial Aid Office of any additional assistance to be received from outside sources during the application period.

 AWARDING FINANCIAL AID